Testing and placement

 Waiting lists – time between placement and enrollment

 Hundreds of students go through the placement process each quarter.
 There is a great demand for ESOL classes, especially in levels 1-5.
-Because of this, students often take the placement test a full quarter before they enroll in classes.
+Because of this, students often take the placement test a full term before they enroll in classes.
 This means there is often a one to three month wait between the time a student takes the placement test and the time the student enrolls in classes.
-At Southeast, the wait time is often as long as six to nine months for beginning level students who place into Levels 1, 2 or 3.

 For example, a student taking the placement test in the spring will be eligible for classes in the summer term if there is space available in classes at the location and time the student desires.
 If not, the student may have to wait until fall term.